Regression of binary network data with exchangeable latent errors: Discussion

 \section{Discussion}

 In this paper we present the PX model, a probit regression model for undirected, binary networks.
 The PX model adds a single parameter -- latent correlation $\rho$ -- to the ordinary probit regression model that assumes independence of observations.
 Our focus in this paper is estimation of the effects of exogenous covariates on the observed network, $\bbeta$, and prediction of unobserved network relations.
 Thus, we do not present uncertainty estimators for $\hat{\bbeta}$ or $\hat{\rho}$.
 However, practitioners estimating the PX model may require uncertainty estimators to perform inference.
-Development and evaluation of estimators of the uncertainty in network data estimators is non-trivial, indeed, entire papers are dedicated to this task (see, for example, \cite{aronow2015cluster, marrs2017standard}).
-Thus, we leave the development of uncertainty estimators for the PX model to future work.
+Development and evaluation of estimators of the uncertainty in estimators of network data is non-trivial; indeed, entire papers are dedicated to this task for the simpler linear regression case (see, for example, \cite{aronow2015cluster, marrs2017standard}).
+Future development of uncertainty estimators for the PX model may draw upon existing literature for uncertainty in EM estimators \citep{louis1982finding} and the numerical approximations in this paper.